-Figure 32 shows the OPA2652 used as a video line driver.
-Its outstanding differential gain and phase allow it to be used in studio equipment, while its low cost and SOT23-8 package option also support consumer applications.
+Figure 5 shows the OPA2652 used as a video line driver.
+Its outstanding differential gain and phase allow it to be used in studio equipment, while its low cost and SOT23-8 package option will support consumer applications.

-Figure 32.
-Video Line Driver
+FIGURE 5.
+Video Line Driver.